The space within - 1978

 These graphics, despite the novelty of their execution, represent so well the continuity of Pasmore's work.
 They continue to offer us the great compositions almost of a mural and the rigor of his constructed forms, never deprived of the freedom and spirit that are always implicit in his work.

-The biological form is the meeting point between inside and outside.
+Lin biological form it is the meeting area between inside and outside.
 Inside takes place the transformation of the flows that come from the outside and return here with a continuous process.
 The biological form assigns the place inside and outside, separates the two parts and unites them together.
 It has a vital function because without exchange between the two parts there can be no life.
 The biological form is open to both sides.

 The process of biological transformation takes place with time cycles: to multiply itself the inside grows into the outside.
 The biological form participates in the process, and seen in space it changes over time.
 But the function of form, realized with a temporal succession of different spatial structures, remains unchanged.
 Its function is to always unite the inside with the outside, connecting the two parts as they change together.